What if? Imagining climate-positive philanthropy

 - What can philanthropy do to ensure that we transition to a low-carbon economy in a way that takes into account justice and equity, making sure not to leave those most vulnerable behind?

 Eager to tackle one of these questions?
 Would you like to share your thoughts or relevant news, write a blog post, suggest a speaker for one of the What if?
 Reimagining philanthropy events, contribute resources to the Next Philanthropy Knowledge Hub, offer funding or become a partner of Next Philanthropy?
-Get in touch with us: email@example.com.
+Get in touch!

 Related blog posts:

 - Why fund climate justice?
-Kristina Johansson, Founder of Solberga Foundation, shares her personal story on becoming a climate activist and establishing a foundation addressing climate crisis.
+Kristina Johansson, Founder, Solberga Foundation, shares her personal story on becoming a climate activist and establishing a foundation addressing climate crisis.
 She also reflects on the role philanthropy can play in tackling climate change and the need to trust grassroots movements.